 Meet our Board

-Pina Marino, President
+Pina Marino, Secretary

 Pina Marino has a background in psychometry and counselling (private practice) and is presently the program coordinator for a victim services agency.
 She is a CISM trained crisis responder and a member in good standing of the College of Social Workers and Social Service Workers of Ontario.
+She trains and supports front line crisis personnel and teaches workshops on self-care and resiliency.
 She resides in Bolton with her family.

-Carlos Frewin, Vice President
+Carlos Frewin, Director

-Sandra Sharpe, Secretary
+Sandra Sharpe, Director

 Sandra Sharpe is an avid storyteller and has had many opportunities to share stories as a Leader and Member of Toastmasters International since 2007.
 Through Toastmasters she has held several leadership roles including Area Director, Club Mentor, and Club Sponsor.
 Sandra has led and presented several conference workshops on leadership and given talks on the value of mentorship.
 Sandra is an alumnus of the University of Toronto for Continuing Studies and has her Certificate in Communications for Professionals.
 Sandra was also educated at the University of Waterloo for Basic/Advanced Mediation and Conflict Management and then as a Trained Facilitator from the Canadian Management Centre in Ottawa.
 She has 24 years of experience in the Ontario Municipal Public Service, 9 years in municipal taxation, and the past 15 years supporting and advising heads of Council.
-Presently, she is currently serving the residents of Caledon in her role as Executive Assistant to Mayor Allan Thompson, and is looking forward to her role as a newly elected Board Member to CMOW.
+Presently, she is currently serving the residents of Caledon in her role as Executive Assistant to Mayor Allan Thompson.